DawoudTormos/First_React_Project_Practice/README.md

   - **CLI**: `node index.js`

 #### 4. 📝 Notes
-- Remember, changes in the React project code won't be visible until you rebuild the production version.
+- At first u would have no built production version of the react project.
+Also remember, changes in the React project code won't be visible until you rebuild the production version.
 Navigate to the root directory and run:
   - **CLI**: `npm run build`

 ## ⚛️React + Vite Setup